Sky Ireland: Restrictions

 Sky subscribers in Ireland have a different choice of channels compared subscribers in the UK, Germany, Austria and Italy.
-The standard Irish channels RTÉ One, RTÉ One +1, RTÉ2, RTÉ2 +1, RTÉjr, RTÉ News, TG4, Virgin Media One, Virgin Media Two, Virgin Media Three and Oireachtas TV are available to all Irish subscribers.
+The standard Irish channels RTÉ One, RTÉ One +1, RTÉ2, RTÉ2 +1, RTÉjr, RTÉ News, TG4, Cúla4, Virgin Media One, Virgin Media Two, Virgin Media Three, Virgin Media Four and Oireachtas TV are available to all Irish subscribers.
 These channels are described in some Sky publications as "bonus channels".

 These channels are free-to-air channels but encrypted to avoid being shown outside of Ireland and Northern Ireland (where applicable).
 The channels are included with the Sky Signature package and are also available unencrypted on Saorview and Saorsat, excluding Virgin Media channels, which are only available on Saorview.

 The BBC provide a number of their channels on the Irish version of Sky's EPG.
 BBC One Northern Ireland, BBC Two Northern Ireland, BBC Three, BBC Four, CBBC and Cbeebies along with their HD variants are available on the EPG.
 Other BBC channels including BBC News, BBC Parliament and the BBC regions can be tuned in manually to all Sky boxes.

 Channel 4 provide all of their entertainment channels except 4Seven and More 4+1 on Sky Ireland's EPG.
 Channel 4's The Box Plus Network's 4Music is available but their other channels (The Box, Kerrang!, Magic and Kiss are also not on the EPG in Ireland.
 As these are all free-to-air channels, they can be manually tuned.

-Welsh-language station S4C was carried by Sky Ireland for many years where its rugby union broadcasts were popular despite the language barrier; it was removed from the EPG in August 2018 due to rights issues.
+Welsh-language station S4C was carried by Sky Ireland for many years where its rugby union broadcasts were popular despite the language barrier; it was removed from the EPG on 9 August 2018 due to rights issues.

 ITV and the Channel 5 family of channels have to be added manually to Sky boxes in Ireland.

 Sky Ireland Broadband

-In February 2013 BSkyB launched its broadband and telephone product in Ireland, and have made significant headway into the Irish market as one of the few providers offering 'triple play' (phone, broadband and digital TV) to the public.
+In February 2013 Sky launched its broadband and telephone product in Ireland, and have made significant headway into the Irish market as one of the few providers offering 'triple play' (phone, broadband and digital TV) to the public.
 As Sky's broadband and phone services use the existing telephone network (LLU and non-LLU) and is widely available as a result.

-Sky Ireland has offered fibre broadband, using the network of former incumbent, eir, with speeds of up to 100 Mbit/s since 26 December 2014.
+Sky Ireland offers fibre broadband using the network of former incumbent eir, in addition to SIRO, NBI and Virgin Media, with speeds of up to 1 Gbps as of March 2025.

-As of September 2019, Sky has a 13% market share of broadband subscriptions.
+As of 2024, Sky had a 15.4% market share of broadband subscriptions.